 I want to go to the jail, tell people there is another way, watch them choose Jesus, be their friend and advocate when they are released.

 And I want to tell this man how terrible these things are that he is saying, I want to ask him where his love is, where his compassion is, I want to ask him how he can love Jesus and ooze judgment all over His created people, the ones He loves.

 But I don't.
 I hold my tongue.
 I know better.
 I have spoken up before, I have been met with arguments, stubbornness, denial.
 I know he won't listen, I know it will only cause problems.

 On our way home, still fuming, I ask my husband, "How can you listen to him?
 How can you sit still and hear him and not say anything?
 Don't you feel this anger that I am feeling?
 He is awful, just plain awful.
 He is supposed to be a christian!
 He has no grace, no compassion, none.
 NONE!
 He claims the name of Jesus, but he has NO GRACE for anyone!"

-Kindly, gently, my husband puts his hand on mine and asks, "Where is your grace for him?"
+Kindly, gently, my husband puts his hand on mine and asks, "Where is your grace for him, your love?"

 I am silenced.
 Oh Lord, how did I miss this?
 I was so wrapped up in his lack of grace that I became the one with no grace.
 I am no better.
 How prideful had I become, taking pride in being compassionate?

 Praying for him, asking for God to help me to have grace on this man... asking forgiveness for my own lack of grace, my pride, my foolishness...
-Oh Lord, help me take this sty out of my eye.
-Help me show grace to him, and when he is given grace, help him to give it to others.
+Oh Lord, help me take this plank out of my eye.
+Help me show grace to him, to love him despite all, and when he is given grace, help him to give it to others.